Twenty travel movies that will inspire you to travel, if not through their globetrotting stories, then by their amazing scenery.

 A young traveller sets out to find a mysterious Thai beach and finds a troubled paradise.
 A secret community of travellers inhabits the island alongside Thai cannabis farmers, until it’s not so secret anymore.

-Traveller tip: The amazing island scenery in The Beach was filmed in Maya Bay, on Phi Phi Leh, an island of Thailand.
+Key Filming Locations: The amazing island scenery in The Beach was filmed in Maya Bay, on Phi Phi Leh, an island of Thailand.

 Wild (2014)

-Based on author, Cheryl Strayed’s memoir, the film chronicles her solo hike along 1,100 miles of the Pacific Crest Trail (PCT).
+Based on author, Cheryl Strayed’s memoir, the film chronicles her solo hike along 1,100-miles of the Pacific Crest Trail (PCT).
 The book/movie raised the popularity of the trail so much, the PCT Association had to revamp their hiking permit system in 2015 to cap the number of long-distance hikers per day.

-Traveller tip: Wild was filmed in and around Portland Oregon including Smith Rock State Park, Crater Lake and Lassen Volcanic National Park.
+Principal filming locations: Wild was filmed in and around Portland Oregon including Smith Rock State Park, Crater Lake and Lassen Volcanic National Park.

 Kon-Tiki (2012)